Aaron Rodgers Player Prop Bets for NFL Week 7 | Green Bay vs. Washington 10/24/2021

 Matchup vs. Washington

-- Rodgers averaged 270.3 passing yards per game in three matchups against the Football Team, 17.8 yards higher than his over/under for Sunday.
+- Rodgers' 270.3 passing yards per game in three matchups against the Football Team are 17.8 more yards than his over/under in Sunday's game.

-- Rodgers had a touchdown pass in all of those outings against the Football Team, while throwing multiple TDs two times.
+- Rodgers threw a touchdown pass in each of those contests against the Football Team, and threw multiple TD passes against them three times.

 - Note: Rodgers' stats vs. Football Team date back to 2016.

-- The Football Team have the NFL's worst pass defense this season, yielding 317.3 yards per game through the air.
+- The Football Team are allowing 317.3 passing yards per game this season, the NFL's worst pass defense.

-- The Football Team have given up 16 passing TDs this year (2.7 per game), ranking them 31st among NFL defenses.
+- The Football Team have given up 16 touchdowns through the air (2.7 per game).
+They are 31st in the league in that category.

 Recent Performances

-- In last week's outing against the Bears, Rodgers racked up 195 yards while completing 73.9% of his passes, while tossing two touchdowns.

-- Rodgers tacked on seven carries for 19 yards while scoring one touchdown in the running game.
+- He also added 19 yards on seven carries while rushing for one touchdown.

-- Over his last three games, Rodgers has collected 787 passing yards (262.3 per game) while going 64-for-98 (65.3% completion percentage) and throwing six touchdowns and one interception.
+- Rodgers has racked up 787 passing yards (262.3 per game) and has a 65.3% completion percentage (64-for-98) over his last three appearances, tossing six touchdowns and one interception.

-- He's also contributed in the ground game, with 21 rushing yards (7.0 ypg) on 10 carries with two rushing touchdowns.
+- He's also rushed 10 times for 21 yards and two touchdowns, averaging 7.0 yards per game.

 Rodgers' Green Bay Teammates